Department Mission Statement

 The faculty and staff of the Theatre and Dance department are committed to a liberal arts approach to performing arts education while maintaining a balance of both academic and practical approaches to the arts of theatre and dance.
 We believe strongly in the value of academic rigor, which in turn supports and maintains productions and projects of the highest standards.
 We promote a global, diverse and collaborative view of performing arts education, and strive to train artistic leaders in their chosen disciplines who will further contribute to the craft.

 Program Description: Theatre

-Theatre offers a Bachelor of Arts as well as endorsements and degrees in Theatre Education and Language Arts in conjunction with Woodring College of Education.
-Each theatre arts major is grounded in generalist fundamentals and chooses one or more areas of specialization (acting, directing, dramatic writing, educational theatre, technical theatre, design and/or management).
+Theatre offers a Bachelor of Arts as well as a theatre minor and an endorsement in Theatre Education in conjunction with Woodring College of Education.
+Each theatre arts major is grounded in generalist fundamentals and chooses one or more areas of specialization (acting, dramatic writing, educational theatre, technical theatre, design and/or management).
 In addition to preparing majors for careers in academic or professional theatre, the lessons acquired through this course of study are readily transferable to careers in teaching, law, business, social services and other areas where inter- and intrapersonal skills are required.